DharmikSonani/WebRTC/Webrtc-App/README.md

     - Requests permissions using `request` if they're not granted.
     - Updates `permissionsGranted` based on whether both permissions are granted.

-- **Error Handling:**
-  - Logs any errors that occur while checking or requesting permissions.

 - **`useEffect`:**
   - Calls `checkAndRequestPermissions` on component mount to ensure permissions are checked and requested if needed.